DimABSA/DimABSA2026/README.md

 # Overview

 Aspect-Based Sentiment Analysis (ABSA) is the task of identifying the aspect terms and their associated sentiment polarity in text.
-Since the success of previous SemEval tasks (Pontiki et al., 2014; 2015; 2016), ABSA has become a widely studied research area.

 However, current ABSA research adopts a coarse-grained, categorical sentiment representation (e.g., positive, negative, and neutral).
 This is in sharp contrast to the long-standing theoretical foundations in psychological and affective science (Russell, 1980; 2003) where sentiment is represented by fine-grained real-valued scores of **valence** (negative to positive) and **arousal** (sluggish to excited) dimensions, as shown in Fig. 1.

 Such a valence-arousal (VA) representation has driven the rise of dimensional sentiment analysis as an emerging research paradigm (Mohammad, 2018; Mohammad et al., 2018; Lee et al., 2022, 2024; Muhammad et al., 2025), enabling nuanced distinctions in emotional expression and supporting a wide range of applications.